asbjornh/raytracer/README.md

 Some scenes use textures.
 None of the textures are included in this repo, but some of them can be downloaded from [3dtextures.me](https://3dtextures.me/).

+Other scenes use external 3D models which are also not included in the repo.

 ## Usage

 `dotnet run` in `RayTracer` directory.